Minimal Strong Foliations in Skew-products of Iterated Function Systems: Introduction

 Furthermore, any transitive family $\mathscr{G}$ in $\IFS^r_k(\mathbb{S}^1)$ can be approximated by IFSs in $\mathcal{W}$. \end{mainthm}

 We define $\mathscr{F}\in \IFS_k^r(\mathbb{S}^1)$ as \emph{ergodic} (with respect to the normalized Lebesgue measure $\mathrm{Leb}$ on $\mathbb{S}^1$) if $\mathrm{Leb}(A)\in\{0,1\}$ for all Borel set $A$ in $\mathbb{S}^1$ such that $f(A)\subset A$ for all $f\in\mathscr{F}$.
 It is a well-known conjecture in the context of finitely generated smooth groups on the circle that every smooth minimal action is ergodic with respect to the Lebesgue measure.
 This conjecture has been proven to be true in many cases using the exponential expansion strategy (see references in~\cite{DKN09,DKN}).
 The question was also addressed for semigroup actions in~\cite{BFMS16} and proved for expanding IFSs comprised of $C^r$ circle diffeomorphisms with $r>1$ (see also~\cite{BF20}).
-As a consequence of this result and Theorem~\ref{mainthm-IFS}, we obtain the following.
+Recall that $\mathscr{F}$ is said to be \emph{expanding} if for every $x\in \mathbb{S}^1$, there exists $g\in \langle \mathscr{F} \rangle^+$ such that the derivative $Dg^{-1}(x)>1$.
+As a consequence of this result and Theorem~\ref{mainthm-IFS}, we will obtain in Section~\S\ref{sec:minimal-in-rt-S1} the following.